robert-graf/VIBESegmentator/README.md

 ## How to Cite
 The related paper is available as preprint: [arXiv:2406.00125](https://arxiv.org/abs/2406.00125)
 ```
-@article{graf2024totalvibesegmentator,
+@article{graf2024VIBESegmentator,
-  title={TotalVibeSegmentator:  Full Body MRI Segmentation for the NAKO and UK Biobank },
+  title={VIBESegmentator:  Full Body MRI Segmentation for the NAKO and UK Biobank },
   author={Graf, Robert and Platzek, Paul-S{\"o}ren and Riedel, Evamaria Olga and Ramsch{\"u}tz, Constanze and Starck, Sophie and M{\"o}ller, Hendrik Kristian and Atad, Matan and V{\"o}lzke, Henry and B{\"u}low, Robin and Schmidt, Carsten Oliver and others},
   journal={arXiv preprint arXiv:2406.00125},
   year={2024}